patchmeifyoucan/javascript-samples/basics/excercises/README.md

 - run `npm start` to start the API server
 - go to http://localhost:3000/api/doc and check out the documentation
-- create a *.js file and import the simplified HTTP client based on [Axios](https://github.com/axios/axios), it is already set up with the localhost address so you only have to care about addressing the API
+- create a *.js file and import the simplified HTTP client based on [Axios](https://github.com/axios/axios), it is already set up with the localhost address so you only have to care about addressing the API, your response will look like [this](https://github.com/axios/axios#response-schema)
+- go to Task 1 and try to solve it :)
+- possible solutions are provided in test files, try to avoid cheating as much as possible :)

 <details><summary>How do I use the HTTP client provided?</summary>
 <p>